How much does Indiana need to catch up to surrounding states on teacher pay?

 - ‘Truly a crisis’: Teachers say pay only one part of addressing teacher shortage

-- Can Indiana finally make the teaching profession competitive?
+- Can Indiana finally make the teaching profession competitive? (no longer available online)

 - Indiana debate over teacher pay boost remains unsettled